 “Discourses on Blackness in Germany: Kara Walker’s A Black Hole is Everything a Star Longs to Be at Schirn Kunsthalle Frankfurt in 2021”

-Bachelor of Arts, Leiden University: International Studies (Area Specialization LATAM)
+Bachelor of Arts, Leiden University: International Studies (LATAM)

 Contact